polyprinter/Marlin/README.md

 EEPROM:

-*   M500 - stores paramters in EEPROM
+*   M500 - stores paramters in EEPROM.
+This parameters are stored:  axis_steps_per_unit,  max_feedrate, max_acceleration  ,acceleration,retract_acceleration,
+  minimumfeedrate,mintravelfeedrate,minsegmenttime,  jerk velocities, PID
 *   M501 - reads parameters from EEPROM (if you need reset them after you changed them temporarily).
 *   M502 - reverts to the default "factory settings".
 You still need to store them in EEPROM afterwards if you want to.
+*   M503 - print the current settings (from memory not from eeprom)

+MISC:
+*   M240 - Trigger a camera to take a photograph
+*   M999 - Restart after being stopped by error

 Configuring and compilation:
 ============================